Chris Crouch was anti-vaccine. Now his pregnant wife had covid, and he faced a terrible choice.

 Doctors had expected Diana to be on the machine for up to about 21 days.
 When that marker came and went, Chris told himself to be patient as he stared at the tubes of blood swirling around his wife’s body.

-On day 30, it seemed like their ordeal might be over.
+On day 30, it seemed as if their ordeal might be over.
 Diana woke up and was even able to get on her phone and text her family hello.
 Chris remembers the whole staff smiling and making plans for next steps.

 The happy moment was all too brief.
 It wasn’t long before Diana started seeming confused.
-Soon, she could no longer see even though she was still talking to Chris.
-An hour later, she slipped into a coma, and the somber three walked to the room again.
+Soon, she could no longer see, even though she was still talking to Chris.
+An hour later, she slipped into a coma, and the somber group of three walked into the room again.

 Diana was suffering from “an embolic shower,” in which blood clots burst and scatter, the doctors explained.
 Three had gone to her brain, causing strokes, and another had lodged in a wall of her heart, resulting in a heart attack.
 It was a known complication of ECMO, but they had not been able to put her on blood thinners because she had had bleeding in her gastrointestinal tract and in her throat, where doctors had cut a hole for the ventilator.

-Now, the doctors told Chris that even if Diana woke up, she might “not be the same,” that she might not remember him or the children.
+Now, the doctors told Chris that even if Diana woke up, she might “not be the same,” she might not remember him or the children.
 Chris crumpled into the chair next to her and wept.
 Dezfulian came by and prayed with him.

-“That’s when I prayed the most,” Chris said, “because at that point, even the doctors were like, ‘We don’t really know what to do next.’”
+“That’s when I prayed the most,” Chris said, “because at that point, even the doctors were like, ‘We don’t really know what to do next.’ ”

-Diana went back on ECMO and as the days slowly passed, Chris could see her belly growing.
-Through everything, the baby’s heart rate held steady and was growing nicely.
+Diana went back on ECMO, and as the days slowly passed, Chris could see her belly growing.
+Through everything, the baby’s heart rate held steady and he was growing nicely.
 On Nov.
-10, when Diana had been in the hospital more than three months and the baby was 31 weeks along, doctors delivered a baby boy by C-section.
+10, when Diana had been in the hospital for more than three months and the baby was 31 weeks along, doctors delivered a baby boy by Caesarean section.
 He was 4 pounds and 12 ounces.

 The infant was healthy.
-But Diana’s body seemed exhausted from the ordeal: She developed an infection, an air leak in her lungs, and one eventually collapsed.
+But Diana’s body seemed exhausted from the ordeal: She developed an infection, as well as an air leak in her lungs, and one eventually collapsed.
 Doctors began preparing for a lung transplant.

 It was in this dark moment that things began to shift.
 Without the added stress of carrying the baby, Diana’s body began to repair itself, and by the end of November, doctors were able to wake her up.
-She was tremendously weak and at first, didn’t know Chris.
+She was tremendously weak and, at first, didn’t know Chris.
 His heart felt like it was disintegrating.
 But then, when a nurse told Diana he was her husband, she pointed to a picture of them on the beach that Chris had posted on the wall and said, “No, that’s my husband.”

-Slowly, against all odds, Diana’s memories came back and she began asking about her two other children and wondering how it could be that she was no longer pregnant.
+Slowly, against all odds, Diana’s memories came back and she began asking about her other children and wondering how it could be that she was no longer pregnant.
 She asked Chris, “Why didn’t anybody tell me I was going to have a C-section?”

-Shortly before Christmas, on Dec.
+Just before Christmas, on Dec.
 23, Diana was able to return home.
 Chris rattled off the numbers to her: 139 days at the hospital, 101 on a ventilator, 51 of those also on ECMO.
-She was still attached to an oxygen tank and had three chest tubes in her lungs to keep them inflated, which were pretty painful.
+She was still attached to an oxygen tank and had three tubes in her lungs to keep them inflated that they were pretty painful.
 But she couldn’t wait to be home.

-As soon as they arrived, Chris scooped her up and put her in a bed he and Diana’s father had set up downstairs and Cain, 1, and their daughter, Miranda, 7, piled onto the blankets.
-Chris cradled their newborn Cameron, plump and healthy, whom they had named after Dezfulian, Diana’s doctor.
+As soon as they arrived, Chris scooped her up and put her in a bed Diana’s father had set up on the main floor, and Cain, 1, and daughter Miranda, 7, piled onto the blankets.
+Chris cradled their newborn baby, Cameron, plump and healthy, whom they had named after Dezfulian, Diana’s doctor.
+Cameron had been discharged several weeks before Diana.

 One day after they were safely home, Chris finally told her about the choice he had had to make.

 She replied that even if things had not worked out the way they did, “I wouldn’t change anything.”
-He felt relief, but also sadness for all the others who had been in the same spot as him — or would be in the future.
+He felt relief, but also sadness for all the others who had been in the same spot as he had — or would be in the future.

-Physically, doctors are optimistic Diana will make a full recovery, but it will take time, and she’s still weak on her left side because of the strokes.
+Doctors are optimistic that, physically, Diana will make a full recovery, but it will take time, and she’s still weak on her left side because of the strokes.
 Emotionally, she’s struggling.
-She has anxiety about seeing people and leaving her home for fear of her or her loved ones being infected with the virus.
+She has anxiety about seeing people and leaving her home for fear that she and loved ones will be infected with the virus.

 “Things I used to do before, I can’t do anymore. … And so it’s hard for the kids and it’s hard for me, because you want to do so much more.
 And they want you to do so much more,” she said.

-Most of their extended family who had resisted vaccines has now gotten them after learning of Diana’s ordeal, but a few remained reluctant.
+Most of their extended family who had resisted vaccines have now gotten them after learning of Diana’s ordeal, but a few remained reluctant.
 In January, they got word that Gilbert, one of Diana’s favorite relatives on Chris’s side who was also unvaccinated, had covid.
-He was one of the first people Chris had told about Diana, and he was always joking to Chris that he had done well for himself in finding her.
+He was one of the first people Chris had told about his feelings for Diana, and he was always joking to Chris that he had done well for himself in finding her.

 Shortly before Gilbert was put on a ventilator, he sent a video to relatives describing his condition.
 Diana texted encouraging messages.
 “God is going to hug you very tight,” she typed into her phone, and sent a video of Miranda saying they were praying for him.